peteroupc/html3dutil/tutorials/glmath.md

 <a id=Axis_of_Rotation></a>
 ### Axis of Rotation

-A rotation can be described using an _angle_ and an _axis of rotation_, for example, in the {@link H3DU.Math.mat4rotate} method.
+A rotation of vectors or points can be described using an _angle_ and an _axis of rotation_, for example, in the {@link H3DU.Math.mat4rotate} method.

 An axis of rotation is a vector pointing in a certain direction.
-When a point is rotated at any angle around this axis, the new point will lie on the same plane as the previous point.
+When a point (or vector) is rotated at any angle around this axis, the new point (or vector) will lie on the same plane as the previous point.
 The axis of rotation describes a vector that is perpendicular to that plane's surface (the plane's _normal_).
 Here are examples of an axis of rotation.